-The RPS/EIS was initiated during the spring of 2000 to begin to fulfill the requirements of Public Law 106-76.
+This study was initiated during the spring of 2000 to begin to fulfill the requirements of Public Law 106-76.
 Important steps in the study process included data collection and analysis; determination of the study area; alternatives development, including resource conservation and management tools and the estimated costs of implementing the study recommendations; and impact analysis.